-- developing an industry-wide solution to the Volcker Rule for municipal tender option programs, and
+- developing an industry-wide solution to the Volcker Rule for municipal tender option bond programs,

-- developing a program to allow contract receivables owed to numerous vendors by the State of Illinois to be repackaged into more liquid investments, which were then financed in separate transactions on a capital-efficient basis.
+- developing a program to allow contract receivables owed to numerous vendors by the State of Illinois to be repackaged into more liquid investments, which were then financed in separate transactions on a capital-efficient basis, and

 Lary’s recognitions include:

-- The Best Lawyers in America: a leading lawyer in Derivatives and Futures, Securitization and Structured Finance, where clients praised his "strong technical skills” and noted that he is "extremely practical in his advice.”
+- The Best Lawyers in America: a leading lawyer in Derivatives and Futures, Securitization and Structured Finance.
+“Strong technical skills” and “extremely practical in his advice.”

 - Euromoney Guide to the World’s Leading Securitization Lawyers: “Capital Markets/Derivatives specialist.”